Chase Fine Arts Center

 The Daryl Chase Fine Arts Center is a multi-venue visual and performing arts complex on the campus of Utah State University.
 It is named for Daryl Chase, the tenth president of USU, who served from 1954 to 1968.

-It houses performance venues such as the Kent Concert Hall, the Morgan Theatre, the Tippetts Balcony, the Black Box Studio Theatre, and the Tippetts Exhibit Hall.
+It houses performance venues such as the Newel & Jean Daines Concert Hall, the Morgan Theatre, the Tippetts Balcony, the Black Box Studio Theatre, and the Tippetts Exhibit Hall.
 It also serves as the home of the Departments of Art, Music, Theatre, and Landscape Architecture and Environmental Planning at USU, and contains numerous practice rooms, lecture halls, and offices.

 Along with the Manon Caine Russell Kathryn Caine Wanlass Performance Hall, the Nora Eccles Harrison Museum of Art, and the Caine Lyric Theatre, the Chase Fine Arts Center anchors the Fine Arts Complex at USU.

 Performance venues

-Kent Concert Hall
+Newel & Jean Daines Concert Hall

-The 2,168-seat Kent Concert Hall is the anchor and largest venue of the Chase Fine Arts Center, serving primarily as a performance space for orchestras, large bands, and choirs.
+The 1,743 seat Newel & Jean Daines Concert Hall is the anchor and largest venue of the Chase Fine Arts Center, serving primarily as a performance space for orchestras, large bands, and choirs.
 As it is the largest auditorium on the campus of Utah State University, as well as the entire Cache Valley, it serves national and international touring music, dance, and theater productions in addition to community events and university tenants such as Craig Jessop's American Festival Chorus.
-The Kent opened with the Chase Fine Arts Center in 1967.
+The Newel & Jean Daines opened with the Chase Fine Arts Center in 1967.
 The concert hall also houses the largest pipe organ in Logan, built in 1973 by the Holtkamp organ company of Cleveland, Ohio.
 The instrument comprises 43 stops, 56 ranks and 3,027 individual pipes.
 It is installed on the west wall of the concert hall in Holtkamp's signature functional, modern design aesthetic.

-During two mornings each week, the orchestra section of the Kent Concert Hall serves as the classroom for the gigantic Creative Arts course taken as a general education requirement by nearly every USU student.
-The course is taught by opera singer Michael Ballam.